 Semi-passive RFID tags combine the best of both worlds: they’re powered by an external source but can also store data for later transmission without recharging by that same source.
 Semi-passive tags can also maintain their charge for longer than passive ones—typically up to 10 years.

-Low-frequency RFID is a popular type of RFID.
+Low-frequency RFID tag is a popular type of RFID.
 It has a band between 30KHz-300KHz and a wavelength of about 2,400 meters.

-Low-frequency RFID systems generally only allow communication in a small range between 125KHz-134KHz.
+LF RFID systems generally only allow communication in a small range between 125KHz-134KHz.
 It is because multiple types of signals exist between 30KHz-300KHz.
 Its unique communication channel allows it to penetrate metal and water easily.
 It is extremely friendly to metal and liquid environments.

-Low-frequency RFID tags can be relatively expensive.
+LF RFID tags can be relatively expensive.
 Different types and applications can lead to price differentiation.
 The price per tag typically ranges from $0.70 to $20.
 Since they are powered by inductive coupling, they can last indefinitely.
 However, because different applications cause different levels of wear and tear, the lifetime can vary.
 All low-frequency RFID tags use the same type of magnetic coupler for communication, but they can still be made in various shapes and sizes.

 It takes longer for the reader to receive and decode the signal from the tag.
 Because its read rate is slow, the data rate transmitted will also be relatively lower.